-Marwa Adina- Co-founder and Editor-in-Chief Marwa Adina is a first generation Moroccan/Muslim-American college student studying the health sciences at Rutgers University.
+Marwa Adina- Founding co-founder and previous Editor-in-Chief Marwa Adina is a first generation Moroccan/Muslim-American college student studying the health sciences at Rutgers University.
 Outside of school, Marwa is an active member of her community.
 She has had the opportunity to travel with the Rutgers Slam Poetry Team twice in her life, once as a team member and then, later, as a co-coach.
 The oldest of three children, Marwa is a Second Degree Black Belt in Tae Kwon Do.
 Marwa was awarded Young Adult of the Year by the Lions Clubs International in 2017 and celebrated by HerCampus’ 22 Inspirational Women Under the Age of 22 in 2016.